-vers in the US contrary to EU GDPR.
-You can read the full article here. article considers the fine and how UK based organisations can compliantly sfer personal data outside of the UK Make sure your processes account for cross-border transfers of data and if you need help get in touch with us ough the Uber fine was brought under EU GDPR, organisations in the UK are lect to almost identical rules when transferring personal data outside of the UK er UK GDPR.
-This is because currently, the UK data protection regime , rors the data protection regime in the EU following Brexit .
-Both the rious and current governments in the UK have talked about reforming the UK today. s a sfe ou er ro rticle considers the fine and how UK based organisations can compliantly er personal data outside of the UK ugh the Uber fine was brought under EU GDPR, organisations in the UK are ct to almost identical rules when transferring personal data outside of the UK UK GDPR.
-This is because currently, the UK data protection regime , rs the data protection regime in the EU following Brexit .
-Both the
+How to not be fined €290m: lessons on compliant international data transfers At the end of August 2024 Uber was fined €290m by the Dutch Data Protection Authority (Dutch DPA) for transferring the personal data of its EU based drivers to servers in the US contrary to EU GDPR.
+Action to Take: You can read the full article here.
+Date Published: 8 November 24 This article considers the fine and how UK based organisations can compliantly transfer personal data outside of the UK Make sure your processes account for cross-border transfers of data and if you need help get in touch with us Although the Uber fine was brought under EU GDPR, organisations in the UK are subject to almost identical rules when transferring personal data outside of the UK under UK GDPR.
+This is because currently, the UK data protection regime , mirrors the data protection regime in the EU following Brexit .
+Both the previous and current governments in the UK have talked about reforming the UK today. data protection regime but no changes have been made to date 7

-• Update Summary Action for firms New rules to strengthen resilience of UK's financial sector UK financial regulators have confirmed new rules to bolster the resilience of technology and other third parties providing key services to financial firms.
+V Update Summary Action for firms New rules to strengthen resilience of UK's financial sector UK financial regulators have confirmed new rules to bolster the resilience of technology and other third parties providing key services to financial firms.
 The CrowdStrike outage covered in the story below has hit a nerve with the FCA Action to Take: Check your BCP, what happens if a critical service provider goes down or goes bust?
 Date Published:12 November 2024 and they have subsequently published this set of rules.
 Highlighting the risk of over reliance on critical service providers.
 If you need help with this, get in touch with us today.
 You can find the full report here FCA CrowdStrike outage: lessons for operational The FCA has published its thoughts on the CrowdStrike outage and set out their view and findings for firms reliant on technology and other critical service Action to Take: resilience providers.
 We would advise firms to check their BCP and make sure it has a robust plan for dealing with this type of outage.
-Date Published: 31 October 2024 You can find the full report here Important Sanctions Update Jurisdictions under increased monitoring are actively working with the FATF to Action to take: from The Financial Action Task Force (FATF) address strategic deficiencies in their regimes to counter money laundering, terrorist financing, and proliferation financing.
+Date Published: 31 October 2024 You can find the full report here Important Sanctions Update from The Financial Action Jurisdictions under increased monitoring are actively working with the FATF to address strategic deficiencies in their regimes to counter money laundering, Action to take: Task Force (FATF) terrorist financing, and proliferation financing.
 Read the full article here.
 Date published: 25 October 2024 When the FATF places a jurisdiction under increased monitoring, it means the country has committed to resolve swiftly the identified strategic deficiencies within agreed timeframes and is subject to increased monitoring.
 This list is often externally referred to as the "grey list".